Spaces That Scale: How Design Becomes Your Most Visible Growth Strategy

 Alignment creates differentiation.
 You must integrate your care model into your physical space so every interaction reinforces your mission.

-Too often, I walk into healthcare spaces that feel like Frankenstein’s monster.
-The parts are all there, but they’re bolted together in ways that feel clunky and disjointed.
-Patients and staff notice.
-The whole experience undermines the care model.
+I walk into healthcare spaces that feel like Frankenstein's monster.
+The parts are all there, but they're bolted together in ways that feel clunky and disjointed.

 Founders often want to get open fast and cut corners on picking a site.
 If you choose a location that limits your ability to create the right experience, you sacrifice long-term growth for short-term revenue.
 That's not a strategy that scales.